xperimex/xperimex.github.io/_posts/2023-09-25-zero-knowledge.md

 ### Making it Non-Interactive

 Our protocol is very similar to our discrete logarithm problem.
 I mean, we based it off of what we did there, only generalizing what we did with polynomials instead of specific numbers.
 So this doesn't really show us anything we haven't already seen before.
-We want to try and make it non-interactive so our verifier doesn't have to constantly monitor our verification, and even better would be if it was succinct and takes a consistent amount of time.
+We want to try and make it non-interactive so our verifier doesn't have to constantly monitor our verification.
+And more importantly, so our protocol is _trustworthy_: due to the nature of the interactive parts, verifiers could collude with provers, making each protocol use a one-time check.
+Even better would be if we could make it also succinct, and have each call of the protocol takes a consistent amount of time.

+One way we can remove the need for interactivity is by, well,replacing the interactive parts with some constant, reliable parameters to always use as oppose to the ones suggested by the verifier.
+In this case, the verifier has to pick a value $t(s)$ (really the pick $s$ but the target polynomial is known so doesn't matter which) as well as a shift $\alpha$.

+We could just try encrypting these values like before by exponenitating modulo $n$ like before with $g^{t(s)}$ and $g^\alpha$.
+But the problem is, we've also encrypted the other values like $p(s)$ and $h(s)$, and as we said, we can't multiply two encrypted values together which is exactly what the checks the verifier needs at the end of the protocol.